deanrad/rxfx-gitbook/examples/alarm-clock.md

 **Concepts:** `after`, modeling, Observables. blocking, Services.
 {% endhint %}

-For this demo, we'll show how you may use 𝗥𝘅𝑓𝑥 to make an alarm clock.
+For this demo, we'll show how you may use RxFx to make an alarm clock.
 This time, we'll start from the VueJS framework, then we'll make the service, starting with a mocked Observable of user behavior, to make sure it works.
 Then we'll plug in the real user behavior and be done!\
 (This web-based alarm clock works like many real-life alarm clocks.
 The H and M keys increment the time in hours and minutes, but only while the 'Set Time' button is pressed, watch [a video of it being built](https://youtu.be/JAlct1jZ4h8), or read on!\
 Also, the core time-setting functionality is framework independent, so once you have it built, you can easily port it to React, Angular, Vue or Svelte!

-### The API to an 𝗥𝘅𝑓𝑥 Service
+### The API to an RxFx Service

-Instead of modeling a 'setting time' state, or thinking about an `isSetting` boolean, we'll use an 𝗥𝘅𝑓𝑥 Service called the `timeSetter`.
+Instead of modeling a 'setting time' state, or thinking about an `isSetting` boolean, we'll use an RxFx Service called the `timeSetter`.
 The Service will encapsulate the time and listen for keypresses to change it.
 And the service will notify us of changes so we can pass those to the UI.
 We'll invoke the `timeSetter` service when "Set Time" button is pressed, and cancel it upon release.
 Here's the Vue code that does this.

 ```javascript
 <button @mousedown="allowAdjustment" @mouseup="exitAdjustment">